CassieSpradlin/PI_HourTracker/README.md

 - sqlite3
 - time

-Does not require any installs.
+Does not require any special installs.

 ## Useage

-- Program gives options to assess inventory, add records and keep track of upcoming inventories
+- Program allows for checking the due date of an inventory and number of days until it is due.
+It also allows for records to be entered that track all hours pertaining to a physical invenotry and also viewing that information.
-- Hours for each activity performed during the inventory are entered and appended to a database which keeps track of the data for reporting and invoicing purposes
+- Hours for each activity performed during the inventory are entered and appended to a database which keeps track of the data for reporting and invoicing purposes.

 ## Features